 If you worked and paid into the Social Security system and became disabled, you might be eligible to receive disability benefits.
 You might also qualify because of your income.
 The Social Security Disability program runs on two tracks, and knowing which program you qualify for is the first step to potentially having your application be approved.

 For either program, the application or appeals process can be overwhelming and involve a mountain of paperwork.
-Our disability team might be able to help you gather the required documents, submit a complete application, and navigate the submission process.
+Our team of McKinney, Texas social security disability lawyers might be able to help you gather the required documents, submit a complete application, and navigate the submission process.
 If your application gets denied, our team may help you appeal and fight the financial and medical benefits.

-If you would like a McKinney Social Security Disability lawyer to help you find your way around the application or appeals process, contact the case review team at Underwood Law Office by calling (972) 535-6377 today.
+If you would like a McKinney, Texas Social Security Disability lawyer to help you find your way around the application or appeals process, contact the case review team at Underwood Law Office by calling (972) 535-6377 today.

 Know Which Disability Program Meets Your Needs